RAFFI, ANTHEA & RIKKI

 After six months of our campaigning, local Spanish authorities were convinced to take action and the big cats were thankfully seized.
 In 1995, we took Raffi and Anthea to the safety of a sanctuary in Kent, followed by Rikki in 1996.
 But, this was just the beginning of their journey and in 1997 all three were relocated to Born Free’s wonderful new big cat sanctuary at Shamwari Game Reserve in South Africa, where they enjoyed expert, loving care for life in large, natural bush enclosures.

-Sadly, not every captive animal can be rescued and although Born Free can’t take direct action for every animal we hear about, every single report we receive provides vital information and evidence to assist our work to secure policy change and effective legislation, supports our call for improved animal welfare and, ultimately, helps end the suffering of wild animals in captivity.
+Sadly, not every captive animal is able to be rescued or returned to the wild.
+Although Born Free can’t take direct action for every animal we hear about, every single report we receive provides vital information and evidence to assist our work to secure policy change and effective legislation, supports our call for improved animal welfare, and ultimately, helps end the suffering of wild animals in captivity.

-Every one of us can help give captive wild animals a voice.
-Born Free’s Raise the Red Flag campaign highlights animal problems, shares information with other travellers and provides guidance so YOU can take action.
-Please keep a look out for wild animals in captivity, in your home country or travelling internationally, report your concerns about animal suffering and exploitation, and speak out.
+Every one of us can give captive wild animals a voice.
+Born Free’s Raise the Red Flag campaign highlights problems, shares information with other travellers and provides guidance so YOU can take action.
+Please look out for wild animals in captivity, in your home country or travelling internationally, report your concerns about animal suffering and exploitation, and speak out.

 YOUR report, letter, email or photo will help change lives, so never give up and keep speaking out for captive animals like Raffi, Anthea and Rikki.